 But Enok stood breathing heavily.
 "I know nothing about it," he said.
 "But as for you, Levion, you see if I don't remember you for this!"

-The pastor was utterly at a loss.
+The priest was utterly at a loss.
 If Enok were the thief, then Rolandsen had only been making a jest of the letter he had sent him.
-But why?
+And what for?
 The heat was growing unbearable; the three men moved down towards the water, the fire at their heels.
-They were forced to get into the boat, and then to push off, away from the land altogether.

-"Anyhow, this is Mack's policy," said the pastor.
+They were forced to get into the boat, and then to push off away from land altogether.
+"Anyhow, this is Mack's policy," said the priest.
 "We must report what has happened.
 Row back home, Levion."
 Enok was annihilated, and sat staring gloomily before him.
 "Ay, let's go and report it," he said.
 "That's all I want."

-The pastor gave him a troubled look.
+The priest gave him a troubled look.
 "Do you, I wonder?" he said.
 And he closed his eyes in horror at the whole affair.
 Enok, in his covetousness, had been too simple.
-He had carefully preserved the insurance paper, which he could make nothing of.
+He had carefully preserved the insurance paper that he could make nothing of.
 It was an imposing-looking document, with stamps on, and a great sum of money written there; who could say but he might be able to go away some day and sell it?
 It was surely too valuable to throw away.

-The pastor turned and looked back at the fire.
-Men were at work in the woods, trees were falling, and a broad trench was spreading darkly across its path.
-More helpers had come up to join in the work.

-"The fire'll stop of itself," said Levion.

-"Do you think so?"

-"Soon as it gets to the birches it'll stop."

-And the boat with the three men on board rowed in to the Sheriff's.
+The priest turned and looked back at the fire.
+Men were at work in the woods, trees were falling, and a broad trench was spreading darkly across.
+More helpers had come up to join in the work. - "The fire'll stop of itself," said Levion. - "Do you think so?" - "Soon as it gets to the birches it'll stop."
+And the boat with the three men on board rowed in to the Lensmand's.

-HEN the pastor got back that evening he had been weeping.
+XII HEN the priest came back that evening he had been weeping.
 Evil and wrong-doing seemed to flourish all about him.
 He was wounded and humbled with sorrow; now his wife could not even have the shoes she needed so badly.
 Enok's rich offering would have to be returned to the giver, as being stolen goods.
-And that would leave the pastor without a cent to his name.
+And that would leave the priest blank and bare.
 He went up to his wife at once.
 But even before he had passed the door of her room, new trouble and despair came to meet him.
 His wife was sewing.
-Garments were strewn about the floor; a fork and a dishcloth from the kitchen lay on the bed, together with newspapers and some crochet work.
+Garments were strewn about the floor, a fork and a dishcloth from the kitchen lay on the bed, together with newspapers and some crochetwork.
 One of her slippers was on the table.
-On her chest of drawers lay a branch of birch in leaf and a large grey pebble.

-From force of habit he set about putting things in order.
+On her chest of drawers lay a branch of birch in leaf and a big grey pebblestone.
+He set about, from force of habit, putting things in order.

 "You've no need to trouble," said she.

-"I was going to put that slipper away myself as soon as I'd.done my sewing."
+"I was going to put that slipper away

+myself as soon as I'd done my sewing."

 "But how can you sit and work with the place in such a mess?"

 At this she was offended, and made no answer.